 Michelle is a lifelong learner who ensures that she provides evidence-based practice and is dedicated to the process of becoming a true disability advocate.
 In her spare time, Michelle tries to enjoy all the best NYC has to offer by dining at new restaurants, attending concerts, and walking to different neighborhood parks.

-Gina is a certified Speech and Language Pathologist with a Certificate of Clinical Competence (CCC) from the American-Speech-Language-Hearing Association (ASHA) and an initial certification as a Teacher of Students with Speech and Language Disabilities (TSSLD).
-Gina obtained a Master of Education in Communication Sciences and Disorders from The University of Virginia in 2017.
+Katie is a certified Speech and Language Pathologist with a Certificate of Clinical Competence (CCC) from the American-Speech-Language-Hearing Association (ASHA) and a Certificate of Teacher of Students with Speech and Language Disabilities (TSSLD).
+She is additionally certified as a Speech and Language Therapist in the UK and is a member of the Royal College of Speech and Language Therapists (RCSLT).
+Katie obtained her Master’s degree in Speech and Language Therapy from the University of Reading in the UK in 2011.